A timely opportunity to protect and grow your wealth on the alternative investment market

 At Stanley Gibbons we have an increasing base of both collectors and investors including high net worth individuals and wealth advisers across the globe.
 Investors in rare stamps include everyone from entrepreneurs and pensioners across the globe, to a French Open tennis champion, Fed Chair Janet Yellen, a ‘Green-Jacket wearing’ pro-golfer and Bill Gross, ex-Pimco fund’s ‘Bond King’.

 One thing links all our clients – ownership of only the highest grade collectibles for investment that are both highly prized now and that we believe will increase in value over time.
 Plus the desire to preserve and grow the wealth they have worked so hard to build up.

-When you invest in stamps, coins and books you are building a diversified portfolio to protect and grow your capital.
+When you invest in stamps and coins you are building a diversified portfolio to protect and grow your capital.
 As well as being potentially secure and profitable these are heritage assets, each with their own story to tell, that you’ll feel proud to own and pass on to future generations.
-Stanley Gibbons, together with our recently acquired companies, Baldwins (rare coins) and Dreweatt & Bloomsbury (works on paper), have a combined (450) years’ experience ‘stock-picking’ the best investment grade assets on your behalf and we can offer you all the help and advice you need to enter and exit the market.
+Stanley Gibbons, together with our recently acquired companies, Baldwins (rare coins) and have a combined (450) years’ experience ‘stock-picking’ the best investment grade assets on your behalf and we can offer you all the help and advice you need to enter and exit the market.

 The world’s first adhesive postage stamp was the Penny Black – a small piece of paper that ignited a communication revolution across the world.
 Issued on 1st May 1840 it made the world a smaller place and, as history now shows, created a new way to protect and grow your wealth.
 Today, by weight, rare stamps are the world’s most valuable commodity; the highest price ever reached at auction for a single stamp is $9.5 million and the global stamps market is worth over £6 billion p.a.